tlindner/TransLit/README.md

 The replace regex can contain '\\n' for newlines.

-The 'label capture number' let's the system know which addresses need to be labels.
+The 'label capture number' let's the system know which addresses need to be turned into a label.